Tenaga Nasional: Generation

-TNB Power Generation Sdn Bhd (TNB Genco) owns and operates thermal assets and hydroelectric generation schemes in Peninsular Malaysia.
-In the peninsula, it has a generation capacity of 16,283MW.

 Plans to expand its generation capacity include increasing hydroelectric generation by 2015 and commissioning the first nuclear power plant in Malaysia by 2025 if the government decides to include nuclear as an acceptable energy option.
 In 2021, Tenaga became part owner of the repowered Blyth Offshore Wind Farm in England.

-Transmission
+In 2019, in efforts improve the efficiency, agility and performance of the company, TNB underwent an internal restructuring to split its domestic power generation and electricity retail businesses into two new wholly-owned subsidiaries.
+The internal restructuring was completed in 2020 following the incorporation of TNB Genco.

+TNB Power Generation Sdn Bhd (TNB Genco) owns and operates thermal assets and hydroelectric generation schemes in Peninsular Malaysia.
+TNB Genco is currently Malaysia’s largest power producer contributing to 52.4% of the generation market share in Peninsular Malaysia.

+Grid

-The TNB Group has a complete power supply system, including the National Grid which is energised at 132, 275 and 500 kilovolt (kV), with its tallest electricity pylon in Malaysia and Southeast Asia being the Kerinchi Pylon located near Menara Telekom, Kerinchi, Kuala Lumpur.
-The National Grid is linked via 132 kV HVAC and 300 kV HVDC interconnection to Thailand and 230 kV cables to Singapore.
+The TNB Group has a complete power supply system, including the National Grid, which is energised at 132, 275 and 500 kilovolt (kV), with its tallest electricity pylon in Malaysia and Southeast Asia being the Kerinchi Pylon located near Menara Telekom, Kerinchi, Kuala Lumpur.
+The National Grid is linked via a 300 MW HVDC and 132 kV HVAC interconnection to Thailand and 230 kV submarine cables to Singapore.

 TNB, through its subsidiaries, is also involved in the manufacturing of transformers, high voltage switchgears and electrical cables, consultancy services, architectural, civil and electrical engineering works and services, repair and maintenance services and fuel undertakes research and development, property development, and project management services.

-Distribution
+Distribution Network

-The Distribution division conducts the distribution network operations and electricity retail operations of TNB.
+The Distribution Network division conducts the distribution network operations and electricity retail operations of TNB.
 The division plans, constructs, operates, performs repairs and maintenance and manages the assets of the 33 kV, 22 kV, 11 kV, 6.6 kV and 415/240 volt in the Peninsular Malaysia distribution network.
 Sabah Electricity provides the same function in the state of Sabah.

-To conduct its electricity retailing business, it operates a network of state and area offices to purchase electricity from embedded generators, market and sell electricity, connect new supply, provide counter services, collect revenues, operate call management centres, provide supply restoration services, and implements customer and government relationships.
+The former Distribution Division was split on 1 August 2018 following an internal restructuring to form two separate divisions; the Distribution Network division and Retail Division.